Highlights Of The Program

 • Designing outreach programs that connect out-of-care rural residents with telemedicine services and improved health outcomes

-• Leveraging AI-enabled specialty curbside consultations to upscale primary care capacity for rural populations
+• Leveraging AI-enabled specialty curbside consultations to scale up primary care capacity for rural populations

 Bita Mansouri | TeleEDge Healthcare